jommarqs/talkdesk-js-class/03-creating-reusable-component.md

 What if we want to have multiple todo lists?
 Let's create a reusable component!
 Basically, all we have to do is to encapsulate everything in a class:
 - Place `model` and `rootElement` in the constructor.
-- Transform all function in instance methods, and change all references and calls to `this.<ref>`.
+- Transform all function to instance methods, and change all references to `this.<ref>`.
 - Call `render` at the end of the constructor.

 ```js